louisho5/MotionScroll/README.md

 # MotionScroll JS

-Now you can create scroll animation with CSS keyframes easily
+Congrats!
+You can now create scroll animation with CSS keyframes easily

 Version 0.1.0